wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-use-hive-curl.md

     * **INSERT OVERWRITE ...
 SELECT** - Selects rows from the **log4jLogs** table that contain **[ERROR]**, then inserts the data into the **errorLogs** table.
     * **SELECT** - Selects all rows from the new **errorLogs** table.

 7. Use the job ID returned to check the status of the job.
-Once it has succeeded, use Azure CLI for Windows as described previously to download and view the results.
+Once it has succeeded, use Azure CLI for Mac, Linux and Windows as described previously to download and view the results.
 The output should contain three lines, all of which contain **[ERROR]**.

 ##<a id="summary"></a>Summary